Descubre las granjas y los puestos de comida del valle del Mid-Willamette

 Sitting between Woodburn and St. Paul, the family-owned-and-operated French Prairie Gardens boasts a holistic farm experience that helps visitors understand and appreciate local agriculture in a variety of ways.

 The French Prairie farm store was built in 1995 and is today stocked with an abundance of fresh produce, as well as small-batch food items such as jellies and jams crafted from French Prairie fruit.
 Other experiences on the 500-acre farm have grown over the years to include a bakery that sells scratch-made treats (many featuring farm-grown fruit), a garden center (where 95% of the plants and flowers for sale were grown on-site), and farm-focused events throughout the year (including the photogenic Sunflower Festival, which takes place over two weekends in mid-September and spotlights the bright yellow flower at its colorful peak).
-French Prairie makes an excellent (and filling) stop along the Marion Farm Loop.
+French Prairie makes an excellent (and filling) stop along the Oregon Farm Loop.

-Fordyce Farm
+Perryhill Farm

 Perryhill Farm sits along the Van Duzer Corridor at the western edge of the Willamette Valley, where ocean air blows in from the Oregon Coast each afternoon; that daily breeze cools the region’s crops and creates ideal growing conditions for the farm’s various fruits—making them less prone to wilting in the occasional heat wave and giving the fruit higher sugar content.